HasankaRanasinghe/Report-Comment-Generator/README.md

 # Report-Comment-Generator
-Generate term reports for students via a web form; includes option to incorporate own comment text or use any of the 4 default texts.
+Generate term reports for students quickly and easily via a web form.
+Includes option to incorporate own comment text or use any of the 4 default texts.